-Katie spent her off seasons from VWS traveling and learning about sustainable agriculture from the Trinity River valley to North Wales.
+During off seasons from VWS, Katie spent her time traveling and learning about sustainable agriculture from the Trinity River valley to North Wales.
 She was also a K-8 instructor at Jones Valley Teaching Farm in Birmingham, Alabama.

 Since my first camp summer ten years ago, Andrew Molera State Park has been a second home for the most important parts of myself.
 I will remember lessons you taught me and times shared with wonderful people there forever.
 I have been the persistent boomerang of VWS, but the time has come in my life and career to establish a trajectory of increasing stability for Liam and myself.
 It has been an honor to work with people whom I admire and respect, to gain trust as my currency with students that have more to offer the world than has been given to them.
 This position has been overwhelming at times, and always humbling and fulfilling.
 Thank you for the time and opportunities you have given me over the past decade.
 Especially for extending this latest role to me in a vulnerable time in my life.
 I will be moving on to a career as a biologist, working on local large-scale habitat restoration projects.
 But I will always be a coyote mentor.
 My deepest gratitude, Katie Lannon

-Our deepest gratitude to you Katie – for all that your brought to the lives of those you touched.
+Our deepest gratitude to you Katie – for everything that you brought to our lives, and the lives of all the others you influenced.